CSBP-CPSE/OpenTabulate/docs/source_files.md

 }
 ```

-then each entity of the data is checked to see if each regular expression returns a match in each respective attribute.
-Provided all regular expressions return a match, the entity will be marked for processing.
-Otherwise, the entity is discarded.
+then each data point is checked to see if each regular expression returns a match in each respective attribute.
+Provided all regular expressions return a match, the data point will be marked for processing.
+Otherwise, the data point is discarded.

-### Writing pre-processing and post-processing scripts
+### <a name="writing-pre-processing-and-post-processing-scripts"></a>Writing pre-processing and post-processing scripts

 **WARNING!
 NO INTEGRITY CHECKING OF THE SCRIPTS IS DONE BY OPENTABULATE.
 ALWAYS CHECK THE CODE BEFORE RUNNING SCRIPTS FROM UNKNOWN SOURCES!**

-The purpose of pre-processing and post-processing scripts is to both automate and organize external data formatting, which is handy to format the data in a way that cannot be achieved or handled using OpenTabulate's API.
-Pre-processing occurs strictly before tabulation in OpenTabulate and post-processing occurs strictly after cleaning in OpenTabulate.
+The purpose of pre-processing and post-processing scripts is to both automate and organize external data formatting, which is handy to format the data in a way that cannot be achieved or handled using OpenTabulate.
+Pre-processing occurs strictly before processing in OpenTabulate and post-processing occurs strictly after processing in OpenTabulate.

 For example, a dataset may only be provided as a Microsoft Excel spreadsheet, which is an unsupported data format in OpenTabulate.
 In this situtation, writing a pre-processing script that converts the spreadsheet to CSV format is a potential solution to have it be processed by OpenTabulate.

 Writing a custom pre-processing or post-processing script is straightforward.
 Note that the scripts do not necessarily have to be *scripts*, they just have to be executable programs that accept command line arguments.
-The number of arguments and what they represent specifically depend on if you are writing a pre-processing or post-processing script.
+The number of arguments and what they represent depend on if you are writing a pre-processing or post-processing script.

 - For a *pre-processing script*, you need to allow for two command line arguments (e.g. `sys.argv[1]` and `sys.argv[2]` in Python).
 OpenTabulate enters the path of the raw dataset stored locally into the first argument, and enters the path of the pre-processed output into the second argument.
 - For a *post-processing script*, you need to allow for one command line argument (e.g. `sys.argv[1]` in Python).
 OpenTabulate enters the path of the clean dataset into the single argument.

-To include the scripts in a source file, use the `pre` and `post` keys in [file handling tags](#File-handling-tags).
+To include the scripts in a source file, use the `pre` and `post` keys in [file handling tags](#file-handling-tags).

-### Debugging syntax errors

-OpenTabulate checks the syntax of your source file and will warn you if something is off, but this checking does not cover all situations.
-Moreover, it cannot make sense of logical errors until either during processing or when you inspect the tabulated data.

-Before posting a question or issue, check this [GitHub issue](https://github.com/CSBP-CPSE/OpenTabulate/issues/12) for clues to erroneous output or functionality.